ConvXAI: Delivering Heterogeneous AI Explanations via Conversations to Support Human-AI Scientific Writing: Understanding Practical User Demands in Conversational XAI

-\paragraph{\emph{\textbf{A Preliminary Conversational XAI System.}}} We build up a preliminary system of conversational AI explanations for scientific writing support.
-The interface looks not too different from Figure~\ref{fig:teaser} (which we introduce in more detail in Section~\ref{sec:system}), and is vertically divided into two panels: a \textbf{writing panel} on the left where users can inspect and edit their abstracts, and a \textbf{explanation panel} on the right where users interact with the XAI agent.

-In the \textbf{writing panel}, the most important component is the abstract input box.
-Users can iteratively edit their abstracts, and submit them to receive AI assessments on its writing structure and style.\footnote{As the writing models of the preliminary and formal conversational XAI systems are identical, we encourage readers to refer to Section~\ref{subsec:writing_models} for more details of all the writing models and reviews.} As our AI writing assistants make predictions on a sentence level, we also visually split the abstract into sentences, and use the background color to encode model predictions (either the writing structure or style, depending on which assistant AI the user is focusing on).
-They can hover on these sentences to explicitly inspect the predicted labels, or to click on the sentences and start an explanation session in the \emph{explanation panel} on the corresponding sentence.

-As for the \textbf{explanation panel}, we primarily design it to enable the support of multiple XAI methods.
-At the initial entry, the panel provides a summary on the recommended edits (Figure~\ref{fig:pilot}A, similar to the final system).
-Then, we as participants dive into each individual sentences, we allow them to select XAI methods they might find suitable by clicking on the corresponding buttons (Figure~\ref{fig:pilot}B, different from the final system -- more explanations in Section~\ref{sec:system}).
-The button-based design is inspired by the standard interface for service chatbots~\citep{yeh2022guide}, but participants were still allowed to just type their own questions.
-In specific, we enable \system to include nine XAI questions that target on five XAI goals (\emph{i.e.,} ``understand data'', ``understand model'', ``understand criteria'', ``understand instance'', ``improve instance'') as shown in Table~\ref{fig:xai_questions}.\footnote{Note that we added ``understand suggestion'' explanations after the formative study as explained in Section~\ref{subsec:expl_panel}. } This setting is also similar to the existing XAI interactive dialogue systems~\citep{tsai2021exploring,sun2022exploring}, where they provide different formats of AI explanation for the same prediction and evaluate human assessment on different explanations.
+Embodied with the aforementioned two AI writing models and 8 types of AI explanations, we build up a preliminary system of conversational AI explanations for scientific writing support.
+The front-end user interface looks similar to Figure~\ref{fig:teaser}, which includes a \emph{human-AI task} panel on the left where users can inspect and edit their abstracts, and a \emph{conversational XAI} panel on the right where users interact with the XAI agent.
+In the \textbf{human-AI writing task} panel, users can iteratively edit their abstracts, and submit them to receive AI assessments on their writing structure and style.\footnote{As the writing models of the preliminary and formal conversational XAI systems are identical, we encourage readers to refer to Section~\ref{subsec:writing_models} for more details of all the writing models and reviews.} As for the \textbf{conversational XAI} panel, at the initial entry, the panel provides a summary of the recommended edits (Figure~\ref{fig:pilot}A).
+Then, as participants dive into each individual sentence, we allow them to select XAI methods they might find suitable by clicking on the corresponding buttons (Figure~\ref{fig:pilot}B).
+The button-based design is inspired by the standard interface for service chatbots~\citep{yeh2022guide}, while participants were still allowed to just type their own questions.
+This setting is also similar to the existing XAI interactive dialogue systems~\citep{tsai2021exploring,sun2022exploring}, where they provide different formats of AI explanation for the same prediction and evaluate human assessment on different explanations.

-\paragraph{\emph{\textbf{Participants and Study Procedure.}}}
+\subsubsection{Participants and Study Procedure.}